genesiscommunitysuccess/docs/docs/01_getting-started/09_server_training/02_ssdt-day2.md

 As you have already cloned the Server Developer Training starting repository from [here](https://github.com/genesiscommunitysuccess/servertraining-seed), you have everything you need to run it.

-However, the manual steps to use the `genesis-notify` package are not difficult.
-Essentially, you need to add a reference to your *server/jvm/alpha-dictionary-cache* **build.gradle.kts** file, such as [this](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/alpha-dictionary-cache/build.gradle.kts#L11), and add a reference to your *server/jvm/alpha-deploy* **build.gradle.kts** file, like [this](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/alpha-deploy/build.gradle.kts#L27).
-Additionally, make sure to include a variable indicating the `genesis-notify` version, as demonstrated [here](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/gradle.properties#L7).
+The manual steps to use the `genesis-notify` package are not difficult:

+1. Add a reference to your *server/jvm/alpha-dictionary-cache* **build.gradle.kts** file, such as [this](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/alpha-dictionary-cache/build.gradle.kts#L11).

+2. Add a reference to your *server/jvm/alpha-deploy* **build.gradle.kts** file, like [this](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/alpha-deploy/build.gradle.kts#L27).

+3. Finally, include a variable indicating the `genesis-notify` version, as demonstrated [here](https://github.com/genesiscommunitysuccess/servertraining-alpha/blob/main/server/jvm/gradle.properties#L7).

-Run [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) tasks to verify that the new process works as expected.
+Now you can run [build and deploy](../../../getting-started/developer-training/training-content-day1/#5-the-build-and-deploy-process) tasks to verify that the new process works as expected.

 Run `mon`.

-As we are building using the genesisInstall command with the `--compactProcesses` option, the *GENESIS_NOTIFY* process will be running under *GENESIS_COMPACT_PROCESS*.
+As we are building using the `genesisInstall` command with the `--compactProcesses` option, the *GENESIS_NOTIFY* process will be running under *GENESIS_COMPACT_PROCESS*.

 ### Set up GENESIS_NOTIFY in the database